The Best Day Trips from Rome You Will Love

-Looking for Day Trips from Rome?
+Looking for the best day trips from Rome?

 Day Trips From Rome - Where to Go?

-Ancient Roman Ruins near Rome
+Ancient Roman Ruins Near Rome

-You can go on your own, or with a tour.
+You can go on your own or with a tour.

 Pompeii

-Without a doubt, Pompeii is one of the most popular day trips from Rome.
+Pompeii is one of the most popular day trips from Rome.

-In 79 CE, the Roman city of Pompeii was shocked by the devastating eruption of Mount Vesuvius, a volcano that spewed ash, hot lava and gases that plowed through the cities at its base, Pompeii and nearby Herculaneum, with such force and speed that people and animals were literally stopped in their tracks.
+The volcano spewed ash, hot lava and gases that plowed through the cities at its base, Pompeii and nearby Herculaneum, with such force and speed that people and animals were literally stopped in their tracks.

 Tickets: 16€ full price.
 Free on the first Sunday of each month.
-Buy your tickets in advance here.

 How to get there: You can take a train from Rome Termini to Naples (I recommend the fast train, just over an hour one-way).
-From there, take the local Circumvesuviana train to Pompeii.
-These go about every 15 minutes, and take about 20 minutes to get to the ruins.
-You can also book a R/T shuttle Rome/Pompeii.

 Ostia Antica